Maha Samudram: Production

 In October 2020, Aditi Rao Hydari and Anu Emmanuel were cast in the film.
-Chaitan Bharadwaj who previously composed music for the films such as RX 100 (2018) and SR Kalyanamandapam (2021), was signed for film's soundtrack.
+Chaitan Bharadwaj who previously composed music for the films RX 100 (2018) and SR Kalyanamandapam (2021), was signed for film's soundtrack.
 After Jabardasth (2013), Siddharth made a straight comeback to Telugu cinema after 8 years.
 The film was originally intended to be shot simultaneously in Telugu and Tamil languages.
-However, the Tamil version was subsequently dropped in favor of a dubbed release.
+However, the Tamil version was subsequently dropped in favour of a dubbed release.

 The principal photography of the film began on 7 December 2020 and wrapped up on 9 July 2021.

 Soundtrack

 The songs were composed by Chaitan Bharadwaj.

 Release

 The film was initially scheduled to be released on 19 August 2021, but was postponed due to the COVID-19 pandemic.
 In August 2021, the new release date was announced as 14 October 2021.